EQUENOS/another-mongo-odm/README.md

 - Each collection has documents of uniform structure
 - Any array or set contains elements of the same type
 - Any field of a document json structure can be missing, except `_id`
+- There's no custom document cache on your side (otherwise it will ruin some internal logic)

 # Defining a basic document wrapper